June in Kelowna

 Boating on Okanagan Lake In Kelowna, BCPhoto by: Nic Collar Film

 The average high in June is 24°C / 75°F, with temperatures getting warmer towards the end of the month.
-The evenings and nights cool down, with average lows of 9°C / 48°F, so make sure you pack a sweatshirt or light jacket, especially if you are going to be on or near the water where the breeze from the lake makes it feel cooler.
+The evenings and nights cool down, with average lows of 9°C / 48°F, so make sure you pack a sweatshirt or light jacket, especially if you'll be on or near the water, where the breeze from the lake can make it feel cooler.

-May and June are the wettest months of the year in Kelowna, with June having an average rainfall of 36 mm / 1.42 inches for the entire month.
+May and June are the wettest months of the year in Kelowna, with June averaging 36 mm (1.42 inches) of rainfall.
 While the beginning of the month typically sees some cloudy days, mid-month brings clearer skies, which carry on into July.

 Helpful Planning Resources